-Joseph Thompson, a Queenslander – who was described by the Maryborough Chronicle at the time as a “Leviathan bookmaker” – collected over £240 within a few weeks of the Bulli Colliery explosion on March 23 on behalf “of the sufferers”.
+Joseph Thompson, a Queenslander – who was described by the Maryborough Chronicle as a “Leviathan bookmaker” – collected over £240 within a few weeks of the Bulli explosion on behalf “of the sufferers”.

-For those not up on their Hebrew Bible, a Leviathan is a creature with the form of a sea monster from Jewish belief, referenced in the Book of Isaiah.
+For those not up on their Hebrew Bible (like me), a Leviathan is a creature from Jewish belief, in the form of a sea monster, referenced in the Book of Isaiah.

 The disaster is remembered at St Augustine’s Anglican Church, Park Road, Bulli on the anniversary of the tragedy.
 A wreath laying at the memorial monument follows the service at the church